shalabycr7/AudioHaze/README.md

 ###### This Is A Simple GUI Application To Manipulate Audio Files By Modifying The Audio Wave Form And Display It Using Python

+> This Is A Simple GUI Application To Manipulate Audio Files By Modifying The Audio Wave Form And Display It Using
+> Python

 ### Requirements

 ##### Install FFmpeg